gagoncal/Java-Cucumber-Maven/README.md

 default browser is chrome , when no parameter is passed.
 Firefox is also supported.
 Other browsers can easily be added to the framework , using Driver class:
 `src/test/java/Helpers/Driver.java`

+# Reporting

+Extent reports were integrated in this framework, reports are automatically generated at the end of test execution, location : `test-output`